awesomenessispure/ScreenGrab/README.md

 GM13 ScreenGrabCheekyBugger Thing

-See who's watching porn in the steam overlay.
+Look for Wall Hackers in steam overlay.
+This is setup for Admin and Superadmin.